 For me I think that “Mole” is the most iconic, special & delicious Mexican dish.
 It is always prepared for celebrations and it takes time and a lot of effort to prepare, but when it’s done, it always puts a smile to everyone that eats it.

-In my family we don’t owe our own mole recipe, the person that used to do it from scratch was my dad’s mum, my abuela Maria and unfortunately she never shared her recipe with us, so when I was growing up we only used to eat proper mole at restaurants, because at home my mum used to use a branded from a jar.
+In my family we don’t have our own mole recipe, the person that used to do it from scratch was my dad’s mum, my abuela Maria and unfortunately she never shared her recipe with us, so when I was growing up we only used to eat proper mole at restaurants, because at home my mum used to use a branded mole from a jar.

 So since then, I have made this mole recipe a few times and my family loves it.
 I feel very proud to say that now I owe a family mole recipe that hopefully my children will continue cooking and their children.
 Because I think mole is love and in each Mexican family should be at least one recipe.